Training Read time: 21 minutes

 • Incorporate gamification: Engage employees with gamification elements in training.
 Lingio uses gamification to make learning fun and engaging, encouraging continuous learning and better information retention.

-• Track progress: Use Lingio’s Coaching Portal to easily monitor employee progress, enabling managers to provide timely support and encouragement.
+• Track progress: Use Lingio’s Tracking and Coaching Portal to easily monitor employee progress, enabling managers to provide timely support and encouragement.

 • Leverage language support: Use built-in language support to help employees translate industry-specific terms into over 80 languages, making it easier for non-native speakers to learn and integrate new skills effectively.